 - Approving the ceremony facility USCIS follows internal policies and procedures regarding the use of space, including donations of space.
-[44] Prior to selecting the facility, USCIS reserves the right to conduct a site visit of the proposed space. - Planning the ceremony USCIS determines the ceremony program, including the order of events, the order of speakers, the seating arrangements of the speakers on stage, and security measures appropriate for the venue.
-[45] - Ensuring the ceremony remains the focus of the event. - Ensuring proper use and placement of the DHS seal and signature according to approved guidelines.
-[46] When coordinating with an external entity, USCIS must avoid perceived endorsement.
+Prior to selecting the facility, USCIS reserves the right to conduct a site visit of the proposed space. - Planning the ceremony USCIS determines the ceremony program, including the order of events, the order of speakers, the seating arrangements of the speakers on stage, and security measures appropriate for the venue. - Ensuring the ceremony remains the focus of the event. - Ensuring proper use and placement of the DHS seal and signature according to approved guidelines.

-- Selecting, inviting, and approving guest speakers USCIS must approve all guest speakers.
+[58] When coordinating with an external entity, USCIS must avoid perceived endorsement. - Selecting, inviting, and approving guest speakers USCIS must approve all guest speakers.
 While the collaborating organization may recommend guest speakers to USCIS, the selection is at the discretion of USCIS.
 USCIS may request to review guest speaker remarks in advance of the ceremony for content and length.
-Inappropriate remarks, including political (partisan or otherwise), commercial, or religious statements, are not permitted.^[47] - Determining which naturalization candidates will participate in the ceremony Organizations may not request that specific lawful permanent residents (LPRs) be naturalized at any ceremony (for example, only LPRs from a particular country).
-USCIS will not consider such requests, which may create a conflict of interest or the appearance of preferential treatment to specific LPRs. - Ensuring that voter registration applications are offered to new citizens at the end of the ceremony.
-[48] - Preserving the importance, dignity, and significance of naturalization ceremonies.
+Inappropriate remarks, including political (partisan or otherwise), commercial, or religious statements, are not permitted. - Determining which naturalization candidates will participate in the ceremony Organizations may not request that specific lawful permanent residents (LPRs) be naturalized at any ceremony (for example, only LPRs from a particular country).
+USCIS does not consider such requests, which may create a conflict of interest or the appearance of preferential treatment to specific LPRs. - Ensuring that voter registration applications are offered to new citizens at the end of the ceremony.
+[60] - Selecting and approving organizations requesting to distribute voter registration applications, and the methods by which such efforts are to be conducted. - Preserving the importance, dignity, and significance of naturalization ceremonies.